itsjamiefhill/infra-ds923p-devops/docs/02-volume-configuration.md

 4. **Cannot Access Volume Data**:
    - Check if the directory exists: `ls -la $DATA_DIR/<volume-name>`
    - Verify the path in your job definition
-   - Check for typos in the volume mount path
+   - Check for typos in the mount source or target paths

 ## Next Steps